ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 ### II.
 RxDC files
 RxDC file submitters are only required to submit once a year in July.
 #### RxDC File Submission Instructions
-The RxDC files may contain personally identifiable information (PII) and must be submitted securely via MoveIt, the State of Colorado’s SFTP system.
+The RxDC files may contain personally identifiable information (PII) and must be submitted securely via MoveIT, the State of Colorado’s SFTP system.

-**Important**: MoveIt has a file size limit of 1 GB.
+**Important**: MoveIT has a file size limit of 1 GB.
 Carriers and PBMs should zip files and/or split larger RxDC files into smaller parts to meet this requirement.

 For exemptions, see [Exemptions](https://github.com/ColoradoDOIData/Colorado-Transparency-in-Coverage#exemption-process)